 Alecia now calls Red Deer County, Alberta home since moving to attend the Red Deer College Music Program where she achieved a Music Diploma in Voice and Piano Performance.
 Shortly before attending college a large tumour was found on Alecia’s thyroid gland and a necessary surgery was performed.
 This resulted in, what the experts said, “permanent paralysis of Alecia’s right vocal cord due to complications in surgery”.
 Informed she would never sing again, Alecia’s strong faith and belief for a miracle carried her through.
 After six months Alecia’s voice was fully restored and deemed nothing short of a miracle!
 Alecia aspires to encourage others with her story of hope and faith, “nothing is impossible if you just believe”.

 Alecia currently performs throughout Alberta both with her band and as a solo act, as well as spends some time in Nashville songwriting, recording, and performing.
 One of Alecia’s dreams came true when she was invited to perform a ‘Writer’s In The Round’ show with three other songwriters at the legendary Bluebird Café Nashville in November 2014.
-Alecia has since returned to Nashville to record her first full length album Golden which was released spring of 2016!
+Alecia has since returned to Nashville many times to record her first full length album Golden, two more singles, and spend time songwriting and performing.
 Alecia’s passion for songwriting and performing is evident, as is her passion for helping others.
 A long time supporter of World Vision, Alecia also takes every opportunity to perform benefit concerts for her local SPCA, extended care facilities, and various fundraising events.
 Alecia feels her purpose is to use her gift of music to make a positive difference in the world and help make Everybody Smile.

 “Live life to the fullest, be true to yourself, Dance In The Rain and love with your whole heart, because you never know when Your Last Chance will be.
 Live now and cherish every moment.” ~Alecia~